-Cases of dengue fever are skyrocketing in mainland France: what do you need to know?
+Dengue cases are surging in mainland France: what do you need to know?

-An unprecedented number of dengue fever cases have been identified in mainland France since the middle of the summer.
-In fact, nearly forty "autochthonous" cases—in other words, infections contracted within the country, without the patients having traveled abroad—had already been reported by mid-September, which is more than the cumulative total for the last 10 years.
+An unprecedented number of dengue cases has been identified in mainland France since mid-summer.
+In fact, nearly 40 “autochthonous” cases—that is, infections contracted within the country, without the patients having traveled abroad—had already been reported by mid-September, which is more than the cumulative total for the past 10 years.

 Yannick Simonin, University of Montpellier

-The pupae of tiger mosquitoes, which will give birth to adults capable of transmitting dengue fever and other diseases, live in aquatic environments.
+Tiger mosquito pupae, which will develop into adults capable of transmitting dengue fever and other diseases, live in aquatic environments.

 CDC/ Amy E. Lockwood, MS / Lauren Bishop

-The disease has also appeared in departments where it had never been detected before.
-While the number of infections is likely to continue to rise in the coming days and weeks, which regions are affected?
-What are the most plausible causes of this exceptional situation?
-Should this situation be cause for concern?
+The disease has also broken out in departments where it had never been detected before.
+As the number of infections is likely to continue rising in the coming days and weeks, which regions are affected?
+What are the most plausible causes of this unusual situation?
+Is this situation cause for concern?

-[More than 80,000 readers trust The Conversation newsletter to help them better understand the world's major issues.
+[More than 80,000 readers rely on The Conversation’s newsletter to better understand the world’s major issues.
 Subscribe today]

-In the Alpes-Maritimes department, the largest outbreak ever identified in mainland France
+In the Alpes-Maritimes, the largest outbreak ever identified in mainland France

 Currently, of the five departments affected by the disease, three are located in the Occitanie region and two in the Provence-Alpes-Côte d’Azur (PACA) region.

-In Occitanie, four cases were identified in the same habitat, in the municipality of Salvetat Saint-Gilles, 20 km west of Toulouse, in Haute-Garonne; Three cases were reported in the municipality of Andrest and another 15 km away in Rabastens-de-Bigorre, in Hautes-Pyrénées; one case was detected in Perpignan, in Pyrénées-Orientales.
+In Occitanie, four cases were identified in the same household in the town of Salvetat-Saint-Gilles, 20 km west of Toulouse in Haute-Garonne; Three cases were reported in the town of Andrest and in Rabastens-de-Bigorre, 15 km away, in the Hautes-Pyrénées; one case was detected in Perpignan, in the Pyrénées-Orientales.
 The dengue virus had never before been identified in these last two departments.

-In the PACA region, the two departments affected are Var, with six cases identified in Fayence, and, above all, Alpes Maritimes, with 26 cases identified in three municipalities located less than 10 km apart: Saint Jeannet, Gattières, and La Gaude.
-The geographical and temporal proximity of these new cases—they were reported within a month—suggests that this is a single outbreak of the virus in these three municipalities.
+In the PACA region, the two affected departments are the Var, with six cases identified in Fayence, and, most notably, the Alpes-Maritimes, with 26 cases identified in three municipalities located less than 10 km apart: Saint Jeannet, Gattières, and La Gaude.
+The geographical and temporal proximity—they emerged over the course of a month—of these new cases suggests a single outbreak of the virus in these three municipalities.
 This outbreak is already the largest ever identified in mainland France.
-It is still active, with the latest cases identified in early September.
-Other cases are likely to be identified in the near future.
+It is still active, with the most recent cases identified in early September.
+Additional cases will likely be identified in the near future.

-Until now, the number of indigenous dengue infections has remained very limited in mainland France.
-It was estimated at less than 30 since the first case was reported in 2010, with often only a few infections identified each year.
-The number of cases reported this year therefore already exceeds the total number of cases identified over the last 15 years.
+Until now, the number of locally acquired dengue infections in mainland France had remained very low.
+It was estimated at fewer than 30 since the first case was reported in 2010, with often only a few infections identified each year.
+The number of cases reported this year has therefore already exceeded the total number of cases identified over the past 15 years.

-It should also be noted that dengue fever is often asymptomatic (in around 70% of cases), meaning it can go largely unnoticed.
-Furthermore, with the COVID-19 pandemic, the diagnosis of other viral diseases has likely been underestimated over the past two years.
-This may have been the case for various arboviruses, including dengue fever.
+It should also be noted that since dengue is often asymptomatic (in about 70% of cases), it can go largely unnoticed.
+Furthermore, due to the COVID-19 pandemic, the diagnosis of other viral diseases has likely been underreported over the past two years.
+This may have particularly affected various arboviral diseases, including dengue.
 The actual number of cases is therefore likely to be significantly underestimated.

-Why such an explosion?
-While it was difficult to anticipate an increase in dengue fever cases such as the one we are experiencing in 2022, several warning signs in recent years pointed to a rise in vector-borne diseases.
+Why such a surge?
+While it was difficult to predict a surge in dengue transmission like the one we are experiencing in 2022, several warning signs in recent years pointed to an increase in vector-borne diseases.

 Map showing the distribution of the tiger mosquito in mainland France and Corsica, January 2022